China reports 22 new coronavirus infections, 37 asymptomatic cases

 China also reported 37 new asymptomatic patients, compared with 16 a day earlier.

+No new local cases were reported in the western region of Xinjiang on Aug 16, according to national data, marking the first time the area's case count was zero since mid-July.

+It marks a new low number for the region, which had become a hotbed for COVID-19 as cases surged.

-As of Aug 16, mainland China had a total of 84,849 confirmed coronavirus cases, it said.
+As of Aug 16, mainland China had a total of 84,849 confirmed coronavirus cases, the health commission said.

 China's death toll from the coronavirus remained unchanged at 4,634.